One Patch to Caption Them All: A Unified Zero-Shot Captioning Framework: Experiments

 \subsection{Datasets and Metrics}

 \paragraph{Trace Captioning.} We build a benchmark for Trace Captioning exploiting Localized Narratives~\citep{pont2020connectingLocalizedNarratives} --- a dataset in which annotators vocally described objects in images while moving the mouse pointer over the described object.
 The dataset provides temporal annotated voice transcriptions and mouse traces for the images of many standard captioning datasets.
-We took the labeled COCO \citep{lin2014microsoft, chen2015microsoft} with splits defined in \cite{karpathy2015deep} and Flickr30K\footnote{Licenses for COCO and Visual Genome are CC-BY 4.0.
-Flickr30k images are under the terms of Flickr’s user agreement.}\citep{young2014flickr30k} test subsets to build the trace captioning evaluation datasets.
+We took the labeled COCO \citep{lin2014microsoft, chen2015microsoft} with splits defined in \cite{karpathy2015deep} and Flickr30K \citep{young2014flickr30k} test subsets to build the trace captioning evaluation datasets.
 We split long traces and transcriptions for each image into sentences, and we discard the parts of the traces that are not temporally located between the start and the end of each sentence.
 We discarded noisy sentences --- such as the ones describing image properties (\textit{The image is blurred}, \textit{the image is edited}, ...) and rewrote each sentence removing uncertainties typical of voice descriptions in a more concise and caption-like style through a few-shots prompted LLM (LLama 3 \cite{dubey2024llama}).
 After annotation cleaning, 51 COCO images resulted without clean sentences and were discarded.
 Each sub-trace and relative sentence comprise an independent sample, that is, we ignore the temporal information of consecutive sentences and focus on evaluating the description of each sub-trace only.
+The final benchmark includes 4,949 COCO images with 14,283 captions (average caption length: 7.8 words) and 1,000 Flickr30K images with 26,614 captions (average caption length: 6.7 words).
 Samples and additional details are available in \S\ref{sec:trace-details}.

 \paragraph{Dense Captioning.} We assess the performance on dense captioning tasks following the evaluation procedure of \cite{johnson2016densecap}, omitting the bounding box proposal and evaluating only the bounding box captioning task, using ground-truth boxes as input for the models.
 In addition to standard caption metrics, for this task, we also report the mAP as originally defined by \cite{johnson2016densecap}.
 We use the Visual Genome (VG) v1.2 ~\citep{johnson2016densecap,krishna2017visual} and VG-COCO test splits~\citep{li2019learning}.
 The former comprises 5000 images from VG, while the latter contains 2476 images present in both VG and COCO.
 Both contain multiple bounding box annotations per image with descriptions.